pingcap/docs/br/use-br-command-line-tool.md

 Restoring incremental data is similar to [restoring full data using BR](#restore-all-the-backup-data).
 Note that when restoring incremental data, make sure that all the data backed up before `last backup ts` has been restored to the target cluster.

-### Restore tables created in `mysql` database (experimental feature)
+### Restore tables created in the `mysql` schema (experimental feature)

-BR backups tables created in `mysql` database by default.
+BR backs up tables created in the `mysql` schema by default.

-When you are restoring data using BR, the tables created in `mysql` database are not restored by default.
-If you need to restore them, explicitly contain them using [table filter](/table-filter.md#syntax).
-The following example restores `mysql.usertable` created in `mysql` database.
-The command restores `mysql.usertable` and other data at the same time.
+When you restore data using BR, the tables created in the `mysql` schema are not restored by default.
+If you need to restore these tables, you can explicitly include them using the [table filter](/table-filter.md#syntax).
+The following example restores `mysql.usertable` created in `mysql` schema.
+The command restores `mysql.usertable` along with other data.

 {{< copyable "shell-regular" >}}